 Arpan is a registered NGO based in Mumbai and the largest in the world* working on the issue of Child Sexual Abuse (CSA) with a team of dedicated and skilled professionals since the year 2006.
-Arpan has reached out to over 71,000 children and over 89,000 adults directly and over 4,60,000 individuals indirectly since its inception.
+Arpan has reached out to over 200,000 children and adults directly and over 8,80,000 individuals through our training and capacity building activities.

 Arpan is currently working in Mumbai and Thane in Maharashtra with a child-centric model of intervention in the area of child sexual abuse (CSA) with a balanced emphasis on prevention and healing components.
 While the focus is on children, Arpan also understands the need for reaching out to adult survivors of child sexual abuse (CSA) in order to support them in an adequate manner and prevent any further re-victimization as well as enable them to heal from the impact of child sexual abuse.

 Arpan empowers children, teachers, parents, NGO professionals and other caregivers in multiple setting like schools, NGO setups, institutions etc. with knowledge, skills and attitude to prevent instances of child sexual abuse and provide adequate support to children who have been victims.
 Along with empowering relevant stakeholders, Arpan also offers psychotherapeutic support through trained, qualified therapists to children and adult survivors of sexual abuse and their families.

-With a focused approach, to deal with the complex multifaceted reality and the ambiguous terrain of Child Sexual Abuse (CSA), Arpan has evolved into being one of key players in the sector of child protection.
+With a focused approach, to deal with the complex multifaceted reality and the ambiguous terrain of Child Sexual Abuse (CSA), Arpan has evolved into being one of the key players in the sector of child protection.

 Arpan is working towards evolving into a national level resource agency on Child Sexual Abuse (CSA) which will be able to reach out to millions of children and other stakeholders in India through its direct work as well as through its partnerships and capacity building activities with like-minded organizations and individuals.